rajhraval/My100DaysOfSwiftUI/Project 9 - Drawing/Project9.md

 - Creating custom path to create shapes like Triangle
 - Difference between Paths and Shapes in SwiftUI
 - Adding strokeBorder support to custom shapes using the InsettableShape

+### Project 9 - Drawing - Day 44 of 100DaysOfSwiftUI

+> Make it work, Make it right, Make it fast - Kent Beck

+Today I learnt about:

+- Transforming shapes using `CGAffineTransform` and even-odd fills
+- Making creative border fills using ImagePaint
+- Enabling high-performance Metal rendering using `drawingGroup()`